seshadrs/shopperapp/README.md

 IMPLEMENTATION:
 - Single page app that uses Python Flask as server
-- REST HTTP APIs exposed
+- REST HTTP APIs exposed for Applicant, Event models
-- Server is stateless/session-unaware.
-EmailId used as session/user identifier
+- Applicant EmailId used as session/user identifier
-- Sqlite DB used to store Applicant, Event (defined in models.py)
+- Sqlite DB used to store Applicant, Event entries
 - Parsley.js used for form validation